baohaojun/system-config/README.markdown

   * Show twitter logo on mode line.
       Screenshot: http://xwl.appspot.com/images/twitter_unread.png
   * Make unread notifier on mode line mouse clickable.
+  * Cache latest status for interested specs, so that next time when we restart twittering-mode, unread count could be update-to-date.

 * misc
   * (twittering-erase-all): New func, binded to "C-c C-w".